Nova-Committee/VeryLegacyExampleMod/readme.md

 [ScratchForFun](https://www.youtube.com/@ScratchForFun/search?query=1.6.4%20Modding%20Tutorials)

-for moddeling in 1.6.4 you need techne for the tutorial but you can no longer install it now as the severs are down for the installer to work in order to install it now you need to go to:http://minecraftbizarrecrafters.weebly.com/techne-download.html
+for modeling in 1.6.4 you need techne for the tutorial but you can no longer install it now as the severs are down for the installer to work in order to install it now you need to go to:http://minecraftbizarrecrafters.weebly.com/techne-download.html